 The trust factor

-Working from home also means there are no cues to tell you to stop.
+If you’re a homeworker, there are also no cues to tell you to stop.
 Unlike in the office, where your colleagues begin to shut down computers, tidy desks and put coats on to leave, at home, there are no distinct boundaries and the hours roll into each other.

 One phrase we need to practise saying: I have done enough today.